yiliren/yiliren.github.io/_pages/about.md

 News
 ======
+01/2026 I served as a TPC member for INFOCOM 2026 DeepWireless

 10/2025 I served as a panelist for NSF.

-10/2025 I served as TPC member for ICNC 2026 AMCN.
+10/2025 I served as a TPC member for ICNC 2026 AMCN.

 09/2025 Our work "UWB-PostureGuard: A Privacy-Preserving RF Sensing System for Continuous Ergonomic Sitting Posture Monitoring" has been accepted by HICSS.